Selvam-DG/Machine_Learning_Techniques/Data_Preprocessing.md

 - InterQuartileRange (IQR) = quartile_3 - quartile_1
 - Positive Outlier = quartile_3 + 1.5 * IQR        => 1.5 is 15% threshold value.
 It depends on the client to change to 10 or 20 percent
 - Negative Outlier = quartile_1 - 1.5 * IQR

+### Step_2: Handling Outliers:
+- If outliers found in Dataset
+- Transformation approach is:
+   - General Approach (quartile_3 + 1.5 * IQR or quartile_1 - 1.5 * IQR)
+   - Square root
+        - By transforming the data into square root values, the removal of data is omitted
+   - Cube root
+        - By transforming the data into cube root values, the removal of data is omitted (more data is saved from removal process)
+   - Log Transformation
+        - By transforming the data into log values, the removal of data is almost omitted (because all  data values transformed to minimum scale values)

+- Regularisation Approach
+  - Lasso/Ridge / ElasticNet
+  - Hetroscadicity

+### Step_3: Handling Encoding part
+- Label Encoder:
+     - Categories variables are converted into numerical values by assigning a sample number to that variable (similar to sorting an alphabetical list)
+- One Hot Encoder:
+     - converting label encode to bit of 0 and 1 values

 #### Important Module/Library to use in Data_Preprocessing
 - Numpy
 - Pandas